Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 Then, switch to the Google Analytics tab and paste the copied measurement ID into the field “Analytics ID.”

-You can add multiple analytics IDs as well, just separate them using a comma.
+You can add multiple Google Analytics 4 IDs by separating them with a comma.

 Here, you can enable the events you want to track on your WooCommerce store.